ahrjarrett/sicp/README.md

 - 04/16/17 42:42 of Lecture 3A Notes (Higher-Order Procedures & Metalinguistic Abstraction)
 - 05/01/17 14:34 of Lecture 3B Notes (Derivatives and Reduction)
 - 05/03/17 Finished Part II of Lecture 3B Notes (Symbolic Differentiation: Quotation)
+- 05/10/17 24:00 of Lecture 5A Notes (Pattern Matching & Substitution)